Variational integrator for the rotating shallow-water equations on the sphere: Numerical simulations

-For our method, we need the directional magnitude of the velocity which is $V_{ij}=\mathbf u_{ij} \cdot \mathbf{n}_{ij}$ at edge $ij$. \\ In Fig.~\ref{fig:rossby}, it can be seen that the main features of the evolution of the Rossby--Haurwitz wave solution are reproduced correctly.
+\end{linenomath} where \begin{linenomath} \end{linenomath} For our method, we need the directional magnitude of the velocity which is $V_{ij}=\mathbf u_{ij} \cdot \mathbf{n}_{ij}$ at edge $ij$. \\ In Fig.~\ref{fig:rossby}, it can be seen that the main features of the evolution of the Rossby--Haurwitz wave solution are reproduced correctly.
 The time series of the errors in the energy and potential enstrophy are depicted in Fig.~\ref{fig:errorrossby}.